UN: Houthi rebels impeding aid flow in Yemen

 The U.N.’s massive aid program, totaling $8.35 billion dollars since 2015, is vital to keeping many Yemenis alive.
 The U.N. calls the situation in Yemen the world’s worst humanitarian crisis.

-Ten million people in the country are on the brink of famine and 80 percent of the population of 29 million in need of aid, according to the U.N.
+Ten million people in the country are on the brink of famine and80% of the population of 29 million in need of aid, according to the U.N.

 More than 3 million people have been displaced, cholera epidemics have killed hundreds, and at least 2.2 million children under 5 suffer from severe malnutrition, the agency said.

-The Iranian-backed Houthi rebels control the capital Sanaa and much of the country’s north, where most of the population lives and the need for aid is greatest.
+The Iranian-backed Houthi rebels control the capital, Sanaa,and much of the country’s north, where most of the population lives and the need for aid is greatest.
 They are at war with a U.S.-backed, Saudi-led coalition fighting on behalf of the internationally recognized government.

 With the economy in freefall, the U.N. aid effort is a major source of foreign currency into the country.